neurodatascience/fmralign-tutorials/README.md

 Unfortunately, several of these tutorials are too computationally intensive to run on the public mybinder instance.
 Although we are exploring alternative binderhub instances, for now only the simulation tutorial is available to run in-browser.

-For the `mtl_benchmark` tutorial, we recommend that you install this material locally.

 ## Local Installation